Philadelphia Flyers: Multiple makeovers (2014–2023)

 John Tortorella was hired as the team's new head coach, signing a four-year contract.
-Before the beginning of the 2022–23 season it was announced that Ryan Ellis would once again sit out for the season with a possible career ending injury.
-To make matters worse it was announced soon after that Sean Couturier would require a second back surgery and also be forced to sit out for the entire season.
-The team would once again have a modest start to the season by finishing the month of October with an 8-4-2 record.
+Before the beginning of the 2022–23 season, it was announced that Ryan Ellis would once again sit out for the season with a possible career ending injury.
+To make matters worse, it was announced soon after that Sean Couturier would require a second back surgery and also be forced to sit out for the entire season.
+The team would once again have a modest start to the season by finishing the month of October with an 8–4–2 record.
 However the team was unable to capitalize on their early momentum and fell in the standings with a ten-game winless streak in the month of November.
-On March 10, general manager Chuck Fletcher was fired and assistant general manager Daniel Briere was named interim general manager.
+On March 10, general manager Chuck Fletcher was fired and assistant general manager Daniel Brière was named interim general manager.
 The team finished the season with a record of 31–38–13, missing the playoffs for a third consecutive year.

+New Era of Orange (2023–present)

-After the season ended the organization began a complete overhaul of the front office.
-On May 11, 2023, the team hired former Flyer Keith Jones as president of hockey operations and named Daniel Briere as general manager of the team.
+After the 2022–23 season ended, the organization began a complete overhaul of the front office.
+On May 11, 2023, the team hired former Flyer Keith Jones as president of hockey operations and named Daniel Brière as permanent general manager of the team.
 Soon after the team fired longtime player development coaches Kjell Samuelsson and John Riley, as well as senior advisor Mike O'Connell.
+The front office overhaul was accompanied by uniform changes, with the team branding it as a "New Era of Orange".

+The first major move of the Jones/Briere era came in the 2023 entry draft when the Flyers selected Russian prospect Matvei Michkov with the seventh overall pick.
+However, Michkov had already been signed to a contract with SKA Saint Petersburg of the Kontinental Hockey League (KHL) for another three seasons, and his time of arrival to the NHL was still unknown.

+Despite low expectations amid the rebuild, the Flyers remained in playoff contention well into the 2023–24 season.
+On March 23, 2024, the team held a record of 36–26–9 while four points up on the third playoff spot in the Metropolitan Division.
+However, a collapse ensued as the Flyers won just two of their last 11 games to miss the playoffs for the fourth consecutive season.
+A major development occurred in the middle of the 2023–24 season when Carter Hart, thought to be the franchise goaltender of the future for the Flyers, took an indefinite leave from the team after being named as a suspect in the Hockey Canada sexual assault scandal.
+Hart became a restricted free agent following the 2023–24 season and did not return to the team.